 What is a Water Hardness Test?

-A water hardness test will indicate how hard your water is by measuring how much calcium and magnesium is in a water sample.
+A water hardness test will indicate how hard your water is by measuring how much calcium and magnesium are in a water sample.
 These naturally occurring minerals are measured by grains of hardness, otherwise known as grains per gallon (gpg).

 If you have 7 gpg of hardness minerals or more, you have hard water.